 There Will Be Gaps

-In addition, even if some of these critical features are included with your UTM appliance, the definitions files, critical security updates, and firmware updates must be done regularly in order to ensure full protection.
+Even if some of these critical features are included with your UTM appliance, the definitions files, critical security updates, and firmware updates must be done regularly in order to ensure full protection.

 Gaps Cost Money and Time